-- (a) a recognized exchange or a commodity futures exchange registered in a jurisdiction of Canada; - (b) a recognized quotation and trade reporting system; or - (c) a person or company not included in clause (a) or (b) above that facilitates the trading of securities or derivatives in a jurisdiction of Canada; and - (i) constitutes, maintains or provides a market or facility for bringing together buyers and sellers of securities or derivatives; - (ii) brings together the orders for securities or derivatives of multiple buyers and sellers; and - (iii) uses established non-discretionary methods under which the orders interact with each other, and the buyers and sellers entering the orders agree to the terms of a trade.
+- (a) a recognized exchange or a commodity futures exchange registered in a jurisdiction of Canada; - (b) a recognized quotation and trade reporting system; or - (c) a person or company not included in clause (a) or (b) above that facilitates the trading of securities or derivatives in a jurisdiction of Canada; and - (i) constitutes, maintains or provides a market or facility for bringing together buyers and sellers of securities or derivatives; - (ii) brings together the orders for securities or derivatives of multiple buyers and sellers; and

-"Marketplace Member" means a Member that is a Marketplace.

-"Member" means a member of the New SRO and includes Dealer Members and Marketplace Members.

-"Monetary Sanctions" means any fines or other monetary amounts, including disgorgement, ordered in or arising from an Enforcement

-Proceeding or any other measure taken by the New SRO.
-Monetary Sanctions do not include costs ordered in Enforcement Proceedings.

-"Region" has the meaning ascribed to it in the New SRO by-laws.

-"Regional Council" has a meaning ascribed to it in the New SRO by-laws.
+- (iii) uses established non-discretionary methods under which the orders interact with each other, and the buyers and sellers entering the orders agree to the terms of a trade. - "Marketplace Member" means a Member that is a Marketplace. - "Member" means a member of CIRO and includes Dealer Members and Marketplace Members. - "Monetary Sanctions" means any fines or other monetary amounts, including disgorgement, ordered in or arising from an Enforcement Proceeding or any other measure taken by CIRO.
+Monetary Sanctions do not include costs ordered in Enforcement Proceedings. - "Region" has the meaning ascribed to it in the CIRO bylaws. - "Regional Council" has a meaning ascribed to it in the CIRO by-laws. - "Recognizing Regulators" means the Alberta Securities Commission; Autorité des marchés financiers; British Columbia Securities Commission; Manitoba Securities Commission; Financial and Consumer Services Commission of New Brunswick; Office of the Superintendent of Securities, Digital Government and Services, Newfoundland and Labrador; Office of the

-"Recognizing Regulators" means the Alberta Securities Commission; Autorité des marchés financiers; British Columbia Securities Commission; Manitoba Securities Commission; Financial and Consumer Services Commission of New Brunswick; Office of the Superintendent of Securities, Digital Government and Services, Newfoundland and Labrador; Office of the Superintendent of Securities, Northwest Territories; Nova Scotia Securities Commission; Office of the Superintendent of Securities, Nunavut; Ontario Securities Commission; Prince Edward Island Office of the Superintendent of Securities; Financial and Consumer Affairs Authority of Saskatchewan; and Office of the Northwest Territories Superintendent of Securities.
+Superintendent of Securities, Northwest Territories; Nova Scotia Securities Commission; Office of the Superintendent of Securities, Nunavut; Ontario Securities Commission; Prince Edward Island Office of the Superintendent of Securities; Financial and Consumer Affairs Authority of Saskatchewan; and Office of the Yukon Superintendent of Securities.

-"Rule" means any rule, policy, form, fee model or other similar instrument of the New SRO.
+"Rule" means any rule, policy, form, fee model or other similar instrument of CIRO.

-"New SRO MOU" means Memorandum of Understanding regarding oversight of the New SRO.
+"CIRO MOU" means Memorandum of Understanding regarding oversight of CIRO.